 The beauty of travelling on water is that there are several options to choose from.
 If you fancy taking a rustic, traditional approach to this method of transportation, have a go at getting around on a rowing boat.
 These small boats are still used today by fisherman and offer a unique way of getting from one place to another, certainly over short distances.

 For an even more personal experience, take a round basket boat.
-They are incredibly difficult to maneuver due to their spherical shape but are definitely popular with tourists.
-Hoi An has become a common place for travellers to take basket boats and bob along the Mekong at a leisurely pace surrounded by local fishermen.
+They are incredibly difficult to manoeuvre due to their spherical shape but are definitely popular with tourists.
+Hoi An has become commonplace for travellers to take basket boats and bob along the Mekong at a leisurely pace surrounded by local fishermen.
 It may not be the most efficient means of transportation, but it’s certainly an experience, and one unique to Vietnam.

-By far the best way to see the Mekong, though, is to get on it.
+By far the best way to see the Mekong, though, is to embark on a Mekong River Cruise.
 Whether it’s a small speed boat or a large cruise ship, travelling on the water is one of the best means of transport to take in all that this particular region of Vietnam has to offer.

 Halong Bay cruises are also a must when visitors are in the North of the country.
 Many traditional boats were converted into tour boats and offer nice cabins, dinner and drinks on the deck whilst giving tourists the chance to look out at the scenery over a cocktail or some food.
 The bay is inhabited by locals, with some families even living on bigger fishing boats or floating cabanas.